remix-run/remix/docs/hooks/use-fetcher.md

 - `state === "loading"`

   - **actionReload** - The action from an "actionSubmission" returned data and the loaders on the page are being reloaded.
-  - **actionRedirect** - The action from an "actionSubmission" returned a redirect and the page is transitioning to the new location.
+  - **actionRedirect** - The action from an "actionSubmission" returned a redirect and the page is navigating to the new location.
   - **normalLoad** - A route's loader is being called without a submission (`fetcher.load()`).

 ## `fetcher.submission`